-Adults and children not previously vaccinated with a pneumococcal vaccine
+Children and adults not previously vaccinated with a pneumococcal vaccine

-In Study 6115A1-3002 (B1851021), 151 HIV-infected participants 6 to less than 18 years of age and 152 participants greater than 18 years of age (CD4 \geq 200 cells/μL, viral load <50,000 copies/mL and free of active acquired immunodeficiency syndrome [AIDS]-related illness) not previously vaccinated with a pneumococcal vaccine were enrolled to receive 3 doses of Prevenar 13.
+In Study 6115A1-3002 (B1851021), 151 participants 6 to < 18 years of age and 152 participants \geq 18 years of age infected with HIV (CD4 \geq 200 cells/μL, viral load < 50,000 copies/mL and free of active acquired immunodeficiency syndrome [AIDS]-related illness) not previously vaccinated with a pneumococcal vaccine were enrolled to receive 3 doses of Prevenar 13.
 As per the general recommendations, a single dose of PPSV23 was subsequently administered.
 The vaccines were administered at 1-month intervals.
-Immune responses were assessed in 128 to 133 evaluable participants 6 to less than 18 years of age and in 131 to 137 evaluable participants greater than 18 years of age approximately 1 month after each dose of the vaccine.
-After the first dose, Prevenar 13 elicited antibody levels, measured by both IgG GMCs and OPA GMTs, that were statistically significantly higher compared with levels prior to vaccination.
+Immune responses were assessed in 128 to 133 evaluable participants 6 to < 18 years of age and in 131 to 137 evaluable participants \geq 18 years of age approximately 1 month after each dose of the vaccine.
+After the first dose, Prevenar 13 elicited antibody levels, measured by IgG GMCs and OPA GMTs, that were statistically significantly higher compared with levels prior to vaccination.
 After the second and third dose of Prevenar 13, immune responses were similar to or higher than those after the first dose.